bilalahmad99/bilalahmad99.github.io/pages/nginx_aws_elb_ip.md

 We added a resolver directive at the start of nginx conf, pointing to the AWS or self-managed DNS server in your VPC.
 This makes it to honour the default ttl of load balancer DNS.

-Next, to make it resolve the IPs everytime, we changed the proxy_pass directive to use a variable for the DNS value.
+Next, to make it resolve the IPs every time, we changed the proxy_pass directive to use a variable for the DNS value.
 Nginx evaluates the value of the variable in each request.
 By setting the address as a variable and using the variable in the proxy_pass directive, we force Nginx to resolve the correct load balancer address on every request instead of at the startup or reload time.

 ```bash